GenixLB0/maryana/README.md

 ## State Management
 We are using GetX for state management, providing efficient and reactive state handling throughout the application.

-## Contributions
-* Team Members
-* Mahmoud Ramadan: User Authentication
-* Fathey: Onboarding Splash Screens + Reset Password
-* Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the established project structure and includes appropriate documentation.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.